 Review of DreamBox Learning

-DreamBox Learning is an online math learning system, designed for grades K-5.
-It delivers "learning units" where students learn and practice important mathematical concepts
+DreamBox Learning is an online math learning system, designed for grades K-8.
+It delivers "learning units" where students learn and practice important mathematical concepts.

-As the owner of HomeschoolMath.net, I have seen and been given access to many online math programs over the years (just check the Reviews section).
+Personally I have seen and been given access to many online math programs over the years.
 DreamBox is unique among them.
 Its main feature is how it adapts the curriculum to the learner, and that is done in a quite sophisticated manner that sets DreamBox apart from other online math curricula.

 DreamBox analyzes a student's input on click-by-click basis, and uses this input to assign the most appropriate follow-up lessons.
 As a result, there are millions of different "paths" students can take through Dreambox's learning units.

 This also means that the student is initially presented with only a limited selection of lessons to do.
-DreamBox will analyze the student's responses to those, and then present him/her new lessons based on the analysis.
+DreamBox will analyze the student's responses to those, and then present the student new lessons based on the analysis.

 Another very distinctive feature of DreamBox is its emphasis on conceptual understanding and algebraic thinking.
-Your child will not be presented simple practice of addition facts or fraction multiplication, but instead, most of the learning units teach concepts (sometimes subtly), connections between concepts, or even simple algebra.
+Your child will not be presented simple practice of addition facts or of fraction multiplication, but instead, most of the learning units teach concepts (sometimes subtly), connections between concepts, and simple algebra.

 This is achieved in numerous ways.
-For example, the lesson may start out having the student use a virtual manipulative, such as a number line, snap blocks, or area arrays, and then later on proceed to problems with numbers only.
+For example, the lesson may start out by having the student use a virtual manipulative, such as a number line, snap blocks, or area arrays, and then later on it proceeds to abstract problems with numbers only.

 For example, the unit on factors (below) presents a virtual "snap-block" manipulative that allows the student to test which numbers go evenly to the given number: